AlikBook/Docker-TPs-Ivan-Grandi/TP1 Answers Ivan Grandi.md

 Having our images in an online repository is better as we can access them from any machine.
 They can be used also as a backup image if things get messed up and we need to return to a previous state of the image.
-Also if we lose the image in our machine or directly we lose our machine then we will be able to recover the image from the docker-hub repo.
+Also if we lose the image in our machine or directly we lose our machine then we will be able to recover the image from the docker-hub repository.